annumberhocker/hlc_confidentiality_ex/README.md

 }

 ```
-Otherwise, only access is given through transactions such as:
+Therefore, access to the *Order* Asset's individual fields is given through Transactions functions such as:
 ```
 rule UpdateOrderBuyerInfo {
     description: "Buyer and Seller can access order.BuyerInfo thru this transaction"